krasserm/krasserm.github.io/_posts/2018-04-03-variational-inference.md

 \tag{3}
 $$

 Usually, we choose a latent variable model such that parameter estimation for the conditional likelihood $p(\mathbf{x} \lvert \mathbf{t};\mathbf\theta)$ is easier than for the marginal likelihood $p(\mathbf{x};\mathbf\theta)$.
 For example, the conditional likelihood of a Gaussian [mixture model](https://en.wikipedia.org/wiki/Mixture_model) (GMM) is a single Gaussian for which parameter estimation is easier than for the marginal likelihood which is a mixture of Gaussians.
-The latent variable $\mathbf{t}$ in a GMM determines the soft-assignment to mixture components and follows a categorical distribution.
+The latent variable $\mathbf{t}$ in a GMM determines the assignment to mixture components and follows a categorical distribution.
 If we can solve the integral in Eq.
 3 we can also compute the posterior distribution of the latent variables by using [Bayes' theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem):

 $$
 p(\mathbf{t} \lvert \mathbf{x};\mathbf\theta) =